 2. Stay natural: use the light near a window if you are inside and try to stay away from the horrible camera flash, you will get a more natural look 🙂

-3. Don’t force a smile: children will get frustrated of you keeping saying smile or cheese and they will get you a fake smile or a grumpy face when they are done.
-Just capture the expression, the moment: a child looking away from the camera can have sometimes the same impact of a great smile!
-A child looking down on a book and smiling on a favourite image is cute.
+3. Don’t force a smile: children will get frustrated if you keep saying smile or cheese and they will get you a fake smile or a grumpy face when they are done.
+Just capture the expression, the moment: a child looking away from the camera can have sometimes the same impact as a great smile!
+A child looking down at a book and smiling at a favourite image is cute.
 The peaceful look of a sleeping child is priceless!

 And when you see they had enough of the camera, just put it away or if you push them too much they end up hating seeing a camera.